zonaj2/CryptoClustering/README.md

 6. Cluster Cryptocurrencies with K-means Using the PCA Data

 ## Analysis
+What is the best value for k?
+In both data sets 4 is the best k value.

 What is the impact of using fewer features to cluster the data using K-Means?
 The following observations are made for the clusters using reduced features:
 - All clusters are more defined.